Interior rendering of the after school care classroom

 Rendering of the south entrance marked up with sketches of the landscape design and subsequent annotations.
 The annotations read, "After-school care: Active play circuit, quiet activity zone; Edible planting buffer; Flexible community gathering space/After-school art, craft, homework station."

 Beyond provision of safe and stimulating childcare, the centre offers community support programs for adults and children alike.
-This family-centric approach to providing supportive places where children and youth can experience new opportunities, overcome barriers and build positive relationships centers around BGCO’s vision that “All children and youth discover and achieve their dreams and grow up to be healthy, successful and active participants in society.”
+This family-centric approach to providing supportive places where children and youth can experience new opportunities, overcome barriers, and build positive relationships, centers around BGCO’s vision for “all children and youth [to] discover and achieve their dreams, and grow up to be healthy, successful and active participants in society.”

 Interior rendering of the future childcare centre lobby.
-A blurred woman is pictured with a child on either side with other children moving about.
+A blurred woman is walking hand in hand with two children, and other children are pictured moving about.

 hcma’s approach to designing childcare centres is grounded in lived experience—over 40% of our team are parents of young children.
 We bring that empathy into our work, backed by industry-leading expertise in inclusive and accessible design.